IanPouncey/code-guide/README.md

 # Code Guide

+Forked to form the basis of the W3 WAI-ARIA APG contribution guide.

 Code Guide is a project for documenting standards for developing flexible, durable, and sustainable HTML and CSS.
 It comes from years of experience writing code on projects of all sizes.
 It's not the end-all be-all, but it's a start.

 **[Start reading ☞](http://mdo.github.io/code-guide)**